Fragile X Syndrome

 Is there a cure for Fragile X syndrome?

-What are the physical characteristics of Fragile X syndrome?
+What is the life expectancy of individuals with Fragile X syndrome?

 If you have any feedback, please get in touch.